Zylann/godot_voxel/doc/source/module_development.md

 - `mutable` must ONLY be used for thread synchronization primitives.
 Do not use it with "cache data" to make getters `const`, as it can be misleading in multi-threaded context.
 - Use `ZN_NEW` and `ZN_DELETE` instead of `new` and `delete` on types that don't derive from Godot `Object`.
 This is intented for code that may be independent from Godot, yet be tracked in Godot's default allocator when used.
 - Use `ZN_ALLOC` and `ZN_FREE` instead of `malloc` and `free`.
 This is intented for code that may be independent from Godot, yet be tracked in Godot's default allocator when used.
+- Prefer anonymous namespaces instead of `static` for internal functions that only appear within `.cpp` files.

 ### Error handling